LambdaTest/documentation/docs/getting-started-with-TAS.md

 - Navigate to AWS Console.
 - From services go to EC2.
 - From sidebar navigate to instances
-- Click on `“Launch Instances”` button
+- Click on `"Launch Instances"` button
-- In `choose an amazon machine image` section search for “tas-synapse-ami-name” and click on select button
+- In `choose an amazon machine image` section search for "tas-synapse-ami-name" and click on select button
 - Choose the instance size as per your requirement
 - Click on `Next` button
 - Configure `Instance Details` as per requirement and click on `Next`